mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Half-baked games as Microworlds -

+Research by Holbert and w focused on the use of a driving mechanic to draw out personal knowledge [@holbert_constructible_2014-1]
+Kafai and Burke call this a sandbox game [@holbert_constructible_2014-1], lnking with core microworld concepts.

 The concept of 'half-baked' games and microworlds, proposed by Kynigos and colleagues outlines which are incomplete or somehow deficient in a way which motivates learners to delve into the code and improve it.
 Half-baked games can be designed in a way which encourages malleability of the code in directions that the learner may find interesting [@kynigos_half-baked_2007; @kynigos_children_2018].
 Thus the original game designer makes complex decisions which highlight certain affordances of the game in a way which encourages the exploration of key concepts.

 This concept of builds on Papert's concept of _microworlds_, simplified computer simulations or models that were conceived as controlled environments in which students can explore and experiment with maths or physics concepts in a concrete way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].
 While Kynigos' design promoted the acquisition of computational thinking, Microworlds can facilatate the exploration of diverse concepts [@rieber_microworlds_2004].